-Total Assets decreased by \$596.2 million in 2015, primarily as a result of the repayment of \$900.0 million in U.S. Treasury borrowing partially offset by Net Income from Operations of \$300.7 million.
+Total Assets decreased by \$708.6 million in 2016, primarily as a result of the repayment of \$1.7 billion in U.S. Treasury borrowing partially offset by Net Income from Operations of \$993.0 million.

-Receivables from Asset Management Estates, Net decreased by \$474.2 million in 2015.
-Reflected in the decrease is the favorable change in the anticipated future cash flows of the Legacy Assets in the NGN Program and proceeds from the asset management estates due to recoveries from litigation.
+Receivables from Asset Management Estates, Net decreased by \$1.0 billion in 2016.
+The decrease reflects primarily the proceeds received from the asset management estates due to recoveries from litigation.

-During 2015, the TCCUSF did not borrow any additional funds from the U.S. Treasury.
-The TCCUSF primarily used the recoveries from the asset management estates and other sources to repay \$900.0 million to the U.S. Treasury during 2015, resulting in an outstanding balance of \$1.7 billion as of December 31, 2015.
+During 2016, the TCCUSF did not borrow additional funds from the U.S. Treasury.
+The TCCUSF primarily used the recoveries from the asset management estates and other sources to repay \$1.7 billion to the U.S. Treasury during 2016, resulting in no outstanding balance as of December 31, 2016.

-Insurance and Guarantee Program Liabilities, also referred to as contingent liabilities, were \$0 at December 31, 2015 and 2014.
-While there was no contingent liability as of December 31, 2015 and 2014, the TCCUSF continues to have ongoing guarantee obligations for the NGN Program.
+Insurance and Guarantee Program Liabilities, also referred to as contingent liabilities, were \$0 at December 31, 2016 and 2015.
+While there was no contingent liability as of December 31, 2016 and 2015, the TCCUSF continues to have ongoing guarantee obligations relating to the NGN Program.
 The contingent liability balance may increase in the future, depending on future analyses of the value of Legacy Assets in the NGN Program.